PrairieLearn/PrairieLearn/docs/manualGrading.md

 ![](manual-grading/grading-warning.png)

 If the first user submits a manual grade and any subsequent user submits a grade, then the subsequent user will be navigated to a new view that displays both manual grading submissions and asks the user to resolve the manual grading conflict.
+The "Current Grade" is the submission by the second user who did not adhere to the warning displayed on the page.
+The "Incoming Grade" is the current user's grade who encounters and should resolve the grading conflict.

 ![](manual-grading/grading-warning.png)